 The M5 was originally going to have services at Strensham and here at Newland Common (now known as Droitwich).
-This would leave a large gap from Corley, so Frankley was pushed forwards and Newland Common was downgraded to an infill site.
-It was marked as open in some atlases.
+This would have left a large gap from Corley, so Frankley was pushed forwards and Newland Common was downgraded to an infill site for later use.
+It was erroneously marked as open in some atlases.

 All potential evidence for the original planned site, including four half-built sliproads, was destroyed when the M5 was widened in 1985.
 Because the services were planned before the road was widened, the site looks even smaller than it should be.

 Trench Lane seems to head straight for the service area, and on the other side of the motorway Tagwell Road seems to dive out of the way, and it even has access on to the field where the services should be.
 It could just be that this is where Trench Lane met Tagwell Road before the motorway was built, but even so, there is something very strange about the layout, possibly to do with the planned service area.

 It was likely to host a maintenance compound, but this was cancelled too.

 A 1994 government press release said a new service area would be opening on the M5 near Droitwich.
 It was on a long list, but most of the others on it did open.